 Miracle of the Concrete Jesus and Other Stories

-Miracle of the Concrete Jesus and other Stories ($10 for paperback) is a collection of previously published short fiction.
+Miracle of the Concrete Jesus and other Stories ($10 for paperback; $2.99 for Kindle e-book) is a collection of previously published short fiction.
 Many of these stories appeared in my now-out-of print books, The Girl Who Raced Mules and Other Stories and Where There's A Will, as well as in some regional publications.
-The $2.99 Kindle version is here.

-What is this book about?
+What are the stories about?
 One woman’s surprise gift for her church produces an unexpected result, another woman gets advance warning of an ice storm, another gets down and dirty at the grocery store, another finds a mystery in library books.
 Add a few mules, a pig in panties, a kiddie beauty pageant, an escaped convict, a Thanksgiving gone wrong, a couple of unexpected Christmas celebrations, a wannabe best-selling author, and a jar of ashes—and you have fifteen down-home stories featuring resolute women.
 Recycled from previous publication in e-books and print, these (mostly) prize-winning stories include:

-“Miracle of the Concrete Jesus,” in which one woman’s surprise gift for her church produces an unexpected result, won the 2002 short story contest sponsored by the Traveler chapter of the Virginia Writers club.
+“Miracle of the Concrete Jesus,” in which one woman’s surprise gift for her church produces an unexpected result, won the 2002 short story contest sponsored by the Traveler chapter of the Virginia Writers Club and eventually became this collection.
 The opening:

 “I realize the Lord works in mysterious ways his wonders to perform,” Elveena Mooney said to console herself after she’d gotten home from church and settled her nerves with a cup of chamomile tea, “but I be dad-blamed if I ever before heard of Him jumping off the back of a Dodge pick-up truck to do it.”